liam-wiltshire/talks/hackthesystem/content.md

 ## **https%3A%2F%badsite.com%2Frelogin**

 ???

-- The user has logged in on the correct site (and, as we advise, checked the URL etc)
+- Imaging the URL was changed to this.
+The user, like we tell them to, checked the URL contained site.com - they did everything they should
 - Who re-checks the URL _after_ they're redirected?
+They know they logged in on the correct URL!
     - That badsite.com could ask them to re-login, or confirm their 2FA or any other number of actions that could then be used to compromise their data
     - If it looks like the original site, the user will probably never suspect a thing!

 ---